 Examples of MSc dissertation titles:

-- Breastfeeding and endometrial cancer risk in the Million Women Study
+- Height and coronary heart disease incidence and mortality in the Million Women Study

 - Dietary prebiotic intake and colorectal cancer risk in the EPIC-Oxford cohort